newshadowk/NetRpc/README.md

 ```c#
 ComplexStream Call(Stream data, Action<CustomCallbackObj> cb);
 ```
-* **TimeoutInterval** of call is a mechanism of Nrpc owns, it do not use the Grpc or RabbitMQ timeout mechanism.
+* **TimeoutInterval** of call is a mechanism of NetRpc owns, it do not use the Grpc or RabbitMQ timeout mechanism.
 ```c#
 CreateClientProxy<TService>(string host, int port, int timeoutInterval = 1200000)
 ```